-We summarise our key audit findings in relation to the above areas.
+We have summarised our key audit findings in relation to the above areas in the table below:

-Ref Area Key Messages А Independence We are able to confirm our independence and objectivity as auditors and note the following: we are independently appointed by Audit Scotland; we comply with the Auditing Practices Board's Ethical Standards; and we have not performed any non Code of Audit Practice (the Code) or advisory work during the year.
+We are able to confirm our independence and objectivity as auditors and note the following: • we are independently appointed by Audit Scotland; • we comply with the Auditing Practices The Commissioner's Ethical Standards; and • we have not performed any non Code of Audit Practice (the Code) or advisory work during the Ref Area Key Messages year. А Independence we are independently appointed by Audit Scotland; we comply with the Auditing Practices The Commissioner's Ethical Standards; and we have not performed any non Code of Audit Practice (the Code) or advisory work during the

 Ref Area Key Messages Approach to the audit Our approach to the audit was set out in our 2006-07 audit plan.
 We have planned our audit in accordance with International Auditing Standards and the Code.
-Other key factors to highlight include: В we consider the materiality of items in the financial statements both in determining the approach to audit them and in determining the impact of any errors; we have been able to place appropriate reliance on the key accounting systems operating at the Commissioner for final accounts audit purposes only; and we have been able to place reliance on the work of internal audit in respect of the key accounting systems. С Accounting policies and practices We consider that the Commissioner has adopted appropriate accounting policies in the areas covered by our testing.
+Other key factors to highlight include: В we consider the materiality of items in the financial statements both in determining the approach to audit them and in determining the impact of any errors; and we have been able to place appropriate reliance on the key accounting systems operating at the Commissioner for final accounts audit purposes only. С Accounting policies and practices We consider that the Commissioner has adopted appropriate accounting policies in the areas covered by our testing.
 Accounting policies adopted were in accordance with the Government Financial Reporting Manual (FReM).
-The Commissioner has considered and confirmed that his Office remains a going concern.
-The Commissioner is asked to confirm this through the Letter of Representation.
-D Material risks and exposures The Commissioner has considered and confirmed that it has no material risks and exposures which should be reflected in the financial statements.
+The Commissioner has considered and confirmed that her Office remains a going concern and is asked to confirm this through the Letter of Representation.
+D Material risks and exposures The Commissioner has considered and confirmed that she has no material risks and exposures which should be reflected in the financial statements.
 The Commissioner is asked to confirm this in the Letter of Representation E Audit adjustments and unadjusted errors We identified several minor disclosure amendments and reclassifications to improve the presentation of the accounts.
 The Commissioner has agreed to adjust the accounts.

-Accounting issue
+Accounting issues